What Is a Broken Collarbone?

 Most broken collarbones heal with ice, arm support, pain medicine, and exercises.
 The arm is supported either by a sling or a shoulder immobilizer.
-A shoulder immobilizer is like a sling but it also has a strap that goes around the waist.
+A shoulder immobilizer is like a sling, but also has a strap that goes around the waist.

 - Use the sling or shoulder immobilizer as directed by your health care provider.
-You'll wear it for about a month, but can remove it during bathing and sleeping.
+Your child will wear it for about a month, but can remove it during bathing and sleeping.

-- Follow your health care provider's instructions for using medicine for pain.
+- Follow your health care provider's instructions on giving medicine for pain.

-- Avoid raising your arms above shoulder level.
+- Avoid raising the arms higher than shoulder level.

-- Avoid lifting anything that weighs more than 5 pounds (2.3 kg).
+- Not lift anything that weighs more than 5 pounds (2.3 kg).
 This is about the weight of a 72-ounce bottle of liquid laundry detergent.